omarmar3y/Diabetes-Predictive-Model/README.md

 ## Modeling

-*   First I split the data to train and testing sets stratified by the outcome to insure even distribution of the outcomes in both sets
+*   First I split the data to train and testing sets stratified by the outcome to insure even distribution of the outcomes in both sets.
-*   I tried SMOTEEN and other methods to handle data imbalance but they didn't improve the model performance so I commented them out
+*   I tried SMOTEEN and other methods to handle data imbalance but they didn't improve the model performance so I commented them out.
-* then I use standerscaler to normalize the data and for each model I create pipeline and the pipeline I put polynomialfeatures so I can fine tune it's degree in the gridsearch with the model's other features
+* then I use standerscaler to normalize the data and for each model I create pipeline and the pipeline I put polynomialfeatures so I can fine tune it's degree in the gridsearch with the model's other features .
-* then for each model I print the best hyperparameter in the space I searched in and a classification report to assess the accuracy, percision and recall of model performance
+* then for each model I print the best hyperparameter in the space I searched in and a classification report to assess the accuracy, percision and recall of model performance.
-* I created ( logistic regression, random forrest, SVC,LGB ) then I used ensemble model combining all the models
+* I created ( logistic regression, random forrest, SVC,LGB ) then I used ensemble model combining all the models.
+* The ensemble model did not improve the accuracy and F1 score.
+* That Makes the Logistic Regression is the bet model for this data.

 ---

 ## Model interpretation

-* Using the logistic regression model for inspecting the feature importance using the permutation method
+* Using the logistic regression model for inspecting the feature importance using the permutation method.
-* The most Predictive feature is the HOMA-IR which is index for insulin resistance I calculated form glucose and insulin
+* The most Predictive feature is the HOMA-IR which is index for insulin resistance I calculated form glucose and insulin.